Poor Richard Club: History

-In 1916, the club published "Poor Richard's Dictionary of Philadelphia," an informative, sometimes humorous, guide to all aspects of the city, including historical landmarks, businesses, churches, hotels, hospitals, and clubs.
+In 1916, the club published "Poor Richard's Dictionary of Philadelphia", an informative, sometimes humorous, guide to all aspects of the city, including historical landmarks, businesses, churches, hotels, hospitals, and clubs.
 The book was presented to Associated Advertising Clubs of the World members who attended the annual meeting held at the Poor Richard Club House.

 In 1925, the club moved to the Dr. Joseph Leidy House, 1319 Locust Street, which they shared with the Charles Morris Price School of Advertising and Journalism, founded by members of the club in 1920.

 The club was instrumental in proposing, funding, and raising the Benjamin Franklin National Memorial, built in 1933.

+On January 17, 1956, the club held their 50th anniversary dinner at The Bellevue-Stratford Hotel and honored then Vice President Richard Nixon with the Gold Medal of Achievement.
+The club had over 600 members in the 1930s, but membership declined in the 1970s.
+The Locust Street building was sold in 1979, and the club disbanded a few years later.

+Gold Medal of Achievement awardees

 The club's major event was its annual banquet, at which the members presented an annual award for public service.
 Among the recipients of the club's Gold Medal of Achievement were: